erwinbierens/A365-Onboarding/README.md

 * Presence Watcher for Anywhere365
 * EC365 Agent (Test User)

-Run script:
+Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser

+**Run script:**
 .\Create-Apps.ps1

+The required role in Microsft 365 to create Apps and users is Global Admin.

+# After running the scripts
 After running the scripts, please provide your Esprit ICT consultant the Certs and log file.

-The required role to create scripts is Global Admin.
+**ToDo**
+* Assign License to EC365 Agent user (E1/E3 with Phone System or E5)
+* Assign Cert (Provided by consultant) to the Ucc Site Creator and PnPApp.
+* Exclude Presence Watcher user from MFA